anttisalonen/progbook/rst/guess_start.rst

 Uploading more JSON data
 ========================

 Now we should have everything in place such that the maximum number depends on the user input, and the user name is available for our Javascript.
-Let's add this information in the database.
+Let's add this information in the database when the user has correctly guessed the number.
 We should currently have something like this in our Javascript code:

 .. code-block:: js